vmimicrobiome/vmimicrobiome.github.io/index.md

 4. Are any features differentially abundant based on any metadata categories?
 Do the different methods agree?

-That's all for today.
+We've reached the end of today's workshop.
 Go forth and do the microbiome science!
 =======================================

 <p align="center">